-- Creating and putting into action a comprehensive statewide plan to guide Nebraska's higher education system - Partnering with Legislators to develop innovative and results-driven higher education policy - Helping low-income Nebraska students attend college by awarding nearly \$19 million in need-based financial aid programs and developing state financial aid strategy - Administering the Community College Gap Assistance Program, which offers financial aid to students who want to work in high-need fields - Ensuring the efficient use of taxpayer funds by approving or disapproving postsecondary construction projects that rely on tax funds and reviewing institutional biennial budget requests
+- · Creating and putting into action a comprehensive statewide plan to guide Nebraska's higher education system - Partnering with Legislators to develop innovative and results-driven higher education policy - Helping low-income Nebraska students attend college by awarding over \$22 million in need-based financial aid programs and developing state financial aid strategy - Administering the Community College Gap Assistance Program, which offers financial aid to students who want to work in high-need fields • Authorizing the operation of out-of-state and - Ensuring the efficient use of taxpayer funds by approving or disapproving postsecondary construction projects that rely on tax funds and reviewing institutional biennial budget requests

 - Approving or disapproving academic programs based on specific criteria: need, demand, unnecessary duplication, resources, and cost - Assembling and analyzing statewide data and publishing reports tied to the state's higher education goals.
-The Coordinating Commission is the only Nebraska entity that does this kind of work on a statewide level - Administering roughly \$98 million in annual State appropriations to Nebraska's six community colleges - Helping teachers and underserved populations through the administration of federal education grants - Saving Nebraska colleges and universities thousands of dollars through administration of of a nationwide distance learning agreement.
+The Coordinating Commission is the only Nebraska entity that does this kind of work on a statewide level - Administering roughly \$103 million in annual State appropriations to Nebraska's six community colleges - new Nebraska postsecondary institutions - Saving Nebraska colleges and universities thousands of dollars through administration of of a nationwide distance learning agreement.